drewschield/hirundo_speciation_genomics/README.md

 * Remove 3' end bases if quality is below 20
 * Minimum read length = 32
 * Remove reads if average quality is < 30

+We'll process the input data slightly differently for data generated in 2018 and 2021, based on some slight differences in naming conventions between sequencing runs.

+#### Input sample lists

+Format `./log/trimmomatic.2018.list` and `./log/trimmomatic.2021.list`.

 ## Appendix